Prunus ilicifolia

-Prunus ilicifolia is an evergreen shrub to tree, producing edible cherries, with shiny and spiny toothed leaves similar in appearance to those of holly.
-This resemblance is the source of both the common name "holly-leaved cherry" and the scientific epithet "ilicifolia" (Ilex-leaved).
-It grows 8 to 30 ft tall, with thick, alternate leaves 1 to 2 in in length.
-It has small white flowers growing in clusters, similar in appearance to most members of the rose family, Rosaceae, flowering from March to May.
-The flowers are terminal on small stalks, with the youngest at the cluster center.
-The purple to black fruit is sweet, with a very thin pulp around a large single stone (drupe).
+Prunus ilicifolia is an evergreen shrub or tree with shiny and spiny toothed leaves similar in appearance to those of holly.
+It grows to nearly 15 m tall, with thick, alternate leaves 1.6–12 cm in length.
+It has small white flowers growing in clusters, similar in appearance to most members of the rose family.
+The purple to black fruit is a sweet drupe with a very thin pulp around a large single stone.